giuseppeiacono/OCP-Java-SE-8/generics_and_collections/README.md

 This section resumes the most important details concerning to the interfaces and classes of the ``Collections`` framework involved in the exam.

 ### Collections framework
-Follow the interfaces and implementation classes of Collections framework which you should know for the exam and that could be considered a strong base to work with Java collections.
+Follow the interfaces and implementation classes of [the Collections framework](https://docs.oracle.com/javase/8/docs/technotes/guides/collections/index.html) which you should know for the exam and that could be considered a strong base to work with Java collections.

 #### Core interfaces